Pseudomoaner/Alkahest/README.md

 You next need to select the input image.
 To do this, simply click 'Choose file'.
 This will bring up a folder selection dialogue.
 Navigate to the folder containing your image, click 'Select folder', then in the next dialog select your target image.
 Alkahest will then show the image in the top left axes, and its estimation of the local orientation for each pixel in the image in the botton left axes:

 ![Initialised GUI](https://raw.githubusercontent.com/Pseudomoaner/Alkahest/master/Graphics/HalfDoneGUI.PNG)

+Alkahest uses the tensor method to estimate the local orientation of the image at each location.
+For more details, see [here](https://doi.org/10.1007/978-3-319-28549-8_3).

 ### Parameter selection